-- Select those who provide you with pharmacy services. - Receive the appropriate or prescribed services in a professional manner without discrimination relative to your age, sex, race, religion, ethnic origin, sexual preference, or physical or mental handicap. - Be treated with friendliness, courtesy, and respect by every individual representing our pharmacy, who provides treatment or services for you and be free from neglect or abuse, be it physical or mental. - Assist in the development and preparation of your plan of care that is designed to satisfy, as best as possible, your current needs, including management of pain. - Be provided with adequate information from which you can give your informed consent for commencement of services, the continuation of services, the transfer of services to another health care provider, or the termination of services. - Express concerns, grievances, or recommend modifications to your pharmacy regarding services or care, without fear of discrimination or reprisal. - Request and receive complete and up-to-date information relative to your condition, treatment, alternative treatments, risk of treatment, or care plans. - Receive treatment and services within the scope of your plan of care, promptly and professionally, while being fully informed as to our pharmacy's policies, procedures, and charges. - Request and receive data regarding treatment, services, or costs thereof, privately and with confidentially. - Be given information as it relates to the uses and disclosure of your care plan. - Have your care plan remain private and confidential, except as required and permitted by law. - Receive instructions on handling drug recall. - Receive information on how to access support from consumer advocates groups.
+- Select those who provide you with Pharmacy services. - Receive the appropriate or prescribed services in a professional manner without discrimination relative to your age, sex, race, religion, ethnic origin, sexual preference, or physical or mental handicap. - Be treated with friendliness, courtesy, and respect by every individual representing our pharmacy, who provides treatment or services for you and be free from neglect or abuse, be it physical or mental. - Assist in the development and preparation of your plan of care that is designed to satisfy, as best as possible, your current needs, including management of pain be provided with adequate information from which you can give your informed consent for commencement of services, the continuation of services, the transfer of services to another health care provider, or the termination of services. - Express concerns, grievances, or recommend modifications to your Pharmacy regarding services or care, without fear of discrimination or reprisal. - Request and receive complete and up-to-date information relative to your condition, treatment, alternative treatments, risk of treatment, or care plans. - Receive treatment and services within the scope of your plan of care, promptly and professionally, while being fully informed as to our Pharmacy's policies, procedures, and charges. - Request and receive data regarding treatment, services, or costs thereof, privately and with confidentially. - Be given information as it relates to the uses and disclosure of your care plan. - Have your care plan remain private and confidential, except as required and permitted by law. - Receive instructions on handling drug recall. - Confidentiality and privacy of all information contained in the client/patient record and of Protected Health Information (PHI), will only be shared with the Medication Management Program in accordance with state and federal law. - Receive information on how to access support from consumer advocates groups.